 In the southeastern corner of Florida, Miami is a world of its own.
 Renowned for spectacular Art Deco architecture, raucous nightlife and delicious seafood, the city is incredibly diverse.
 A tropical paradise and an urban hub, it’s a place where you can spot alligators in the wild or knock back artisanal cocktails.
 There’s a burgeoning art community, growing shopping hotspots and highly respected international food scene.
 This large city has so much to offer that it can be difficult to know where to base yourself, so we’ve put together this area-by-area guide on where to stay in Miami to help you get the most out of your trip.

-The neighbourhood of Little Havana is every food-lovers dream.
+The neighbourhood of Little Havana is every food-lover's dream.
 Cubans make up the largest ethnic group in Miami, and so, west of downtown, Little Havana specialises in Cuban cuisine.
-Fresh dishes and zingy flavours – bistec de palomilla (steak with rice, beans and plantains), abuela maria (guava, cream cheese and butter cookie ice cream) and batidos (milkshakes) – are are worth tucking into.
+Fresh dishes and zingy flavours – bistec de palomilla (steak with rice, beans and plantains), abuela maria (guava, cream cheese and butter cookie ice cream) and batidos (milkshakes) – are all worth tucking into.
 You’ll find that rice, kidney beans and fried plantain is a common side serving.
-A swell of inviting restaurants line Calle Ocho (SW 8th Street), that are mostly family-run establishments and are haunts popular with the locals.
+A swell of inviting restaurants line Calle Ocho (SW 8th Street), mostly family-run establishments and haunts popular with the locals.

 As Miami, and Little Havana in particular, diversifies, with it so does its dishes: there’s a host of delicious Nicaraguan and Dominican places cropping up that are well-worth checking out.

 Once you’re full, walk off a well-fed stomach with a stroll around the Cuban Memorial Boulevard, which commemorates the fight for Cuban independence.

 Best for brand-new dining: Life House Little Havana